SwiftLiuu/High-Performance-Concurrent-Hashmap-in-Rust/README.md

 5. **Testing Concurrent Code**: Writing correct concurrent tests is challenging.
 Race conditions may not manifest in every run.
 We learned to use barriers for synchronization and to run tests multiple times with varying thread counts.

+6. **Throughput Plateauing with More Threads**: Scaling is nearly linear up to mid-core counts, but beyond that caches and memory bandwidth dominate, and contention on striped locks flattens or slightly reduces throughput—more threads do not always mean more speed.

 ### Concluding Remarks